stefanovertua/data-driven-analysis-of-a-beverage-retailer/README.md

 ![image2](https://github.com/user-attachments/assets/9f589dcf-b685-46eb-9d2c-45d6a696c976)

-To calculate values in column M “Sales”, I multiplied the united times the quantity sold for each row.
+To calculate values in column M “Sales”, I multiplied the unit price by the quantity sold for each row

 Another necessary adjustment was standardizing the date format.
-Since the dataset includes both USA and Ireland, where date formats differ (MM/DD/YYYY for the former and DD/MM/YYYY for the latter), I modified the format to include the month abbreviation to ensure clarity and consistency across all records. <br>
+Since the dataset includes both the USA and Ireland, where date formats differ (MM/DD/YYYY for the former and DD/MM/YYYY for the latter), I modified the format to include the month abbreviation to ensure clarity and consistency across all records. <br>
 I made a similar adjustment to the Size column, which initially lacked a unit of measurement.
 I added “kg” as the unit and standardized the format to one decimal place. <br>
 For the Unit Price and Sales columns, I ensured all values were displayed in USD with two decimal places for accuracy. <br>